bareos/bareos/misc/bareos_pam_integration/README.rst

 Make sure, an unsuccessful authentication ends before pam_exec.so.
 In this example, this is done by the *requisite* keyword (when not successful, stop executing the PAM stack).

-Using this, a user that successfully authenticates against LDAP, will be created as Bareos user with ACLs as defined in profile *webui-admin*.
+Using this, a user who successfully authenticates against LDAP, will be created as Bareos user with ACLs as defined in profile *webui-admin*.